Positive SEO Example Campaign to Take Part in

 This is the way you could start a blog post dealing with modern SEO while including the links from our positive SEO campaign.

 I don’t simply ask you to copy the text above.
-Ideally you would a paragraph yourself and expand on it a bit in a full fledged posting.
+Ideally you would write a paragraph yourself and expand on it a bit in a full fledged posting.

 We don’t want to “overoptimize” for these terms so just copying my version could result in too many of the same “anchor text” links.